Scripts for scripted tasks

 |

 Specifies the predefined categories to start the trace with.
-Supported values are
+Supported values are:

 ctlFilePath |